 Project managers have a responsibility to ensure that the risks associated within the project are identified, recorded and regularly reviewed as part of the project management process.
-It is the responsibility of all project managers to ensure that a risk log is maintained and regularly reviewed.
-A pro forma is available within the project management guidance.
+The Walsall Project Approach (WPA) clearly sets out how risks are to be managed within projects and it is the responsibility of all project managers to ensure that this guidance is adhered to.